jib1337/writeups_public/HackTheBox/HTB_Nineveh/README.md

 amrois:x:1000:1000:,,,:/home/amrois:/bin/bash
 sshd:x:111:65534::/var/run/sshd:/usr/sbin/nologin
 ```
 Additionally, I can see in amoris' directory, he has an .ssh directory with an authorized_keys file.
-At this point I figure I am looking for a way to enable external ssh access on the machine.
+At this point I figure I am looking for a way to access this account via SSH.

 ### 7. Lateral movement